Navid200/xDrip/docs/Silent-alert.md

 ## Alert makes no sound

-Differencnt factors could result in an alert not making any sound.
+Different factors could result in an alert not making any sound.
 The following is a list of such combinations.

 1- The alert is on the [Glucose Level Alerts List](./Glucose-level-alerts.md) and you have chosen the silent [volume profile](./Volume-profiles.md).
 2- The phone is in "Do Not Disturb" mode and the "override silent mode" setting is not enabled for the alert.
 The missed reading alert inherits its sound file and override silent mode from the "Other Alerts" (Settings &#8722;> Alarms and Alerts &#8722;> Other Alerts).